 LVMH's brand portfolio is a catalogue of the finest things money can buy.
 It is the world's premier luxury goods company, controlling more than 70 exclusive brand names including Louis Vuitton, Christian Dior, Hennessy, Givenchy, Moet & Chandon, TAG Heuer and Guerlain.
 These have been accumulated over the years by LVMH's chairman, Bernard Arnault, earning him the title of France's richest man, as well as arguably the world's most influential arbiter of good taste.
 One of Arnault's few failures was the two-year battle to add ultra-chic Gucci to his collection.
 LVMH eventually admitted defeat in 2000, but instead negotiated a handsome payout for its interest.
 In 2010, Arnault began a similar assault on domestic rival Hermes, accumulating a 22% stake in the smaller company through the financial markets.
-Hermes' owners were implacable in their opposition to Arnault's investment in their company, but even after a court case have been unable to displace him entirely as a shareholder.
-In 2011, Arnault added Bulgari to the LVMH portfolio, followed by Loro Piana luxury cashmere in 2013.
+Hermes' owners were implacable in their opposition to Arnault's investment in their company, but even after a successful court case have been unable to displace him entirely as a shareholder.
+There have been several other, mostly smaller acquistitions since then.
+Among the more notable are Bulgari jewellery in 2011 and Loro Piana luxury cashmere in 2013.

 Which agencies handle advertising & marketing for LVMH?
 Find out more from Adbrands Account Assignments